viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 ```
 ## String Interpolation in Terraform ##

-${...}): This syntx indicates that Terraform will replace the expression inside the curly braces with it's calculated value.
+${...}): This syntax indicates that Terraform will replace the expression inside the curly braces with it's calculated value.

 `Ex:` cidr_ipv4         = "${aws_eip.lb.public_ip}/32"